adamant/adamant.tools.compiler.bootstrap/Semantics/README.md

 ## Simplifications for Semantic Tree

-* Don't include parenthezied expressions
+* Don't include parenthesized expressions
 * Unify the different kinds of blocks
 * All loops as `loop`?